zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 ## Introduction

-Hello and welcome to your first lab!
+Hello, and welcome to your first lab!
 In this lesson, we're going to test some code. _Your code_.

 So far, we've learned that we can run code by using `ruby filename`.
 Whatever is